authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 While not explicitly part of the specifications, the `audience` parameter can be used during the Authorization Request phase of the Authorization Code Grant Flow or the Access Token Request phase of the Client Credentials Grant Flow.
-The specification leaves it up to Authorization Server policy specifically how audiences are granted and this seems like a common practice.
+The specification leaves it up to Authorization Server policy specifically how audiences are granted, and this seems like a common practice.

 ### Authorization Endpoint Configuration